fluxninja/aperture/docs/content/guides/concurrency-quota-management.md

 menu.
 Copy and enter both your Organization address and API Key to establish a connection between the SDK and Aperture Cloud.

-## Monitoring concurrency Scheduling Policy
+## Monitoring Concurrency Scheduling Policy

 After running the example for a few minutes, you can review the telemetry data in the Aperture Cloud UI.
 Navigate to the Aperture Cloud UI, and click the